 In this Swedish study, the researchers conducted a comprehensive dental examination and then compared these results with the same battery of tests given to a control group without diabetes but otherwise the same in terms of age and gender.
-The results indicate that diabetic subjects had more pockets between teeth, which indicate moderate to advanced gum disease.
+The results indicate that subjects with diabetes had more pockets between teeth, which indicate moderate to advanced gum disease.
 They also had deeper pockets.
-The diabetics had more plaque on their teeth and experienced more bleeding of their gums when being examined.
+The group with diabetes had more plaque on their teeth and experienced more bleeding of their gums when being examined.
 The 22 subjects on insulin had more cavities than those who were controlling diabetes with diet only.

-Overall, the diabetic group also had problems with dry mouth and those with poor control had worse problems.
+Overall, the group with diabetes also had problems with dry mouth and those with poor control had worse problems.

 In an article in the Journal of Periodontology, the author Christopher Cutler, DDS, states that "increased serum triglyceride levels in uncontrolled diabetics seem to be related to greater attachment loss and probing depths, which are measures of periodontal disease."

-For this reason, the article stresses that diabetics work with their health care team to keep cholesterol levels and triglyceride levels normal.
+For this reason, the article stresses that people with diabetes work with their health care team to keep cholesterol levels and triglyceride levels normal.
 "Reducing ...[these two levels], preferably through diet and exercise, may be the most important changes that diabetics can make to improve their life, as well as their oral health."